Children's Services Home Developmental Disabilities Adult Mental Health Home

 - Services are provided by licensed mental health professionals or mental health practitioners under the supervision of a mental health professional

-- Ramsey County is partnering with St. Paul Youth Service Bureau to provide the Children’s Crisis Response team
+- Ramsey County partners with St. Paul Youth Service Bureau for Children’s Crisis Response

 Eligibility: All crisis services are available to anyone regardless of ability to pay or insurance type.